GNOME/glib/docs/reference/gobject/boxed.md

-Title: Boxed types
+Title: Boxed Types

-# Boxed types
+# Boxed Types

 A "boxed type" is a generic wrapper mechanism for arbitrary C structures.
 The only thing the type system needs to know about the structures is how to